datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
-To avoid code repetition, you can move class and function definitions into modules.
+Modules allow us to avoid code repetition, by making class and function definitions throughout a project.

+Then, we can use the `import` statement to make the function definition available in each file that needs it.

 Scripts and modules are similar in many way, but differ in how they are used.